juju/docs/src/en/getting-started-jaas.md

 # Getting started with Juju as a Service

-Juju as a Service (JAAS) is the fastest and easiest way to quickly get started modeling and deploying your cloud-based applications.
+Juju as a Service (JAAS) is the fastest and easiest way to model and deploy your cloud-based applications.
 When you use JAAS, Canonical manages the Juju infrastructure.
 This frees you to concentrate on your software and solutions.
-With JAAS you can deploy, configure, and operate your applications on AWS, GCE, and Azure.
+With JAAS you can deploy, configure, and operate your applications on public clouds like [Amazon AWeb Services][aws], [Google Compute Engine][gce], and [Microsoft Azure][azure].

 ## Create an Ubuntu single sign on account